CharlieInRain/docs-site/docs/index.md

 **For developers**, you can also:

-- Explore the transaction history and blocks on the chain, via [Binance Chain Explore](https://explorer.binance.org), [API](./api-reference/dex-api/paths.md) and [node RPC](./api-reference/node-rpc.md) interfaces.
+- Explore the transaction history and blocks on the chain, via [BNB Beacon Chain Explore](https://explorer.bnbchain.world), [API](./api-reference/dex-api/paths.md) and [node RPC](./api-reference/node-rpc.md) interfaces.
 - Run a [full node](fullnode.md) to listen to and broadcast live updates on transactions, blocks, and consensus activities
-- Extract other data of Binance Chain via full node or [APIs](./api-reference/dex-api/paths.md#apiv1markets)
+- Extract other data of BNB Beacon Chain via full node or [APIs](./api-reference/dex-api/paths.md#apiv1markets)
-- [Develop tools](exchange-integration.md#sdks) and application to help users use Binance Chain and Binance DEX
+- [Develop tools](exchange-integration.md#sdks) and application to help users use BNB Beacon Chain and Binance DEX

-## What can I do with Binance Smart Chain?
+## What can I do with BNB Smart Chain?

-Binance Smart Chain (BSC) is best described as a blockchain that runs in parallel to the Binance Chain.
-Unlike Binance Chain, BSC boasts smart contract functionality and compatibility with the Ethereum Virtual Machine (EVM).
-The design goal here was to leave the high throughput of Binance Chain intact while introducing smart contracts into its ecosystem.
+BNB Smart Chain (BSC) is best described as a blockchain that runs in parallel to the BNB Beacon Chain.
+Unlike BNB Beacon Chain, BSC boasts smart contract functionality and compatibility with the Ethereum Virtual Machine (EVM).
+The design goal here was to leave the high throughput of BNB Beacon Chain intact while introducing smart contracts into its ecosystem.

 Because BSC is EVM-compatible, it launched with support for the rich universe of [Ethereum](https://academy.binance.com/en/articles/what-is-ethereum) tools and DApps.
 In theory, this makes it easy for developers to port their projects over from Ethereum.
 For users, it means that applications like [MetaMask](smart-chain/wallet/metamask.md) can be easily configured to work with BSC.
 Seriously – it’s just a matter of tweaking a couple of settings.
-Check out [Use MetaMask for Binance Smart Chain](smart-chain/wallet/metamask.md) to get started.
+Check out [Use MetaMask for BNB Smart Chain](smart-chain/wallet/metamask.md) to get started.

 You can:

-- Send and receive [BNB](https://docs.binance.org/smart-chain/wallet/binance.html#transfer-testnet-bnb-from-bsc-to-bc) and other [BEP2 tokens](https://docs.binance.org/smart-chain/wallet/binance.html#swap-testnet-bep2-token-to-its-bep20-equivalent) cross-chain
+- Send and receive [BNB](https://docs.bnbchain.world/smart-chain/wallet/binance.html#transfer-testnet-bnb-from-bsc-to-bc) and other [BEP2 tokens](https://docs.bnbchain.world/smart-chain/wallet/binance.html#swap-testnet-bep2-token-to-its-bep20-equivalent) cross-chain
 - Explore the transaction history and blocks on the chain, via [bscscan](https://bscscan.com), API and node RPC interfaces.
 - [Stake you BNB](./smart-chain/wallet/staking.md) to earn some block rewards